ABifurcation/TNS_match/README.md

 ### The Summary Table:
 https://abifurcation.github.io/TNS_match/index.html

-Everyday update Has a lag in ~20 min.
+The webpage table has a deploy lag of ~20 min in updating.
-TNS_ID has hyperlink to the target webpage.
+TNS_ID has hyperlink to the target TNS webpage.

 ### CSV Table